worflor/woflo-petsplus-mod/enhanced_ai_goals_story.md

 Create an endlessly extensible pet behaviour system by decomposing scoring, context capture, goal definition, and animation execution into modular, data-driven registries.
 This keeps the runtime deterministic while making it easy to add new influences, behaviours, and presentation variants without touching core control flow.

 ## Existing Entry Points to Respect
-- **`AdaptiveAIManager.initializeAdaptiveAI`** already wires `GoalType` entries onto the vanilla `GoalSelector`.
+- **`AdaptiveAIManager.initializeAdaptiveAI`** already wires `GoalRegistry` entries onto the vanilla `GoalSelector`.
 The new director and signal marketplace wrap this existing hook rather than replacing it, so mobs still enter the system through the current capability analysis pipeline.
 - **`MobCapabilities.analyze`** remains the authoritative capability probe.
 Behaviour packs use its profiles to gate goals instead of inventing new capability flags, ensuring the data-driven catalogue maps cleanly onto today’s compatibility checks.
 - **`PetContext.capture`** is the snapshot factory used by `GoalSuggester`.
 The event-driven context work extends this method so it reuses component snapshots (`PetComponent`, `PetMoodEngine`, `PetSwarmIndex` data) instead of creating parallel storage.
 - **`GoalSuggester.calculateDesirability` / `calculateFeasibility`** become the initial sources of truth for the signal registry extraction, keeping the same modifiers (nature, mood, environment, variety, memory, momentum) but moving their math into plug-ins.